Discover more at Uppark House and Garden

 Find out when Uppark House and Garden is open, how to get here, the things to see and do and more.

-For a longer trek, take the path out to Harting Down near Uppark.
-It’s a Site of Special Scientific Interest (SSSI) and a nature reserve.
-Its importance is down to its rare and fragile chalk grassland.
-Please note this walk is on minor B roads so take care of oncoming traffic.
+For a longer trek, take the path out to Harting Down, a nature reserve and Site of Special Scientific Interest (SSSI), thanks to its rare and fragile chalk grassland.
+Note, this walk includes minor B roads so please stay alert for traffic.

 Uppark is home to a wide variety of wildlife.
-There are bats and dormice, buzzards and many other nesting birds.
-The estate is also home to around a hundred species of lichen.
-If you are very lucky you might even see a brown hare on the south meadow lying very low and still.
-Keep your eyes peeled on as you explore and see what you can spot.
+There are bats and dormice, buzzards and red kites, and many other nesting birds.
+If you're lucky you might even see a brown hare on the south meadow, lying still and low to the ground.

-As the days grow longer and autumn unravels, pheasants can be seen in the garden and grounds, their calls echoing in the air.
+As the days grow longer and autumn approaches, you may spot pheasants in the garden and grounds, and hear their calls.

 Find out when Uppark House and Garden is open, how to get here, the things to see and do and more.